What You Should Know About Replacement Cost Value

 Not So Fast

-Let’s talk about a very big “gotcha” provision in most home, condo, and renters policies.
-Standard home insurance policies pay claims for loss to personal property on an “actual cash value” basis.
+There's a big “gotcha” provision in most home, condo, and renters policies.
+Standard home insurance pays personal property claims on an “actual cash value” basis.
 When you file a claim, your damaged or destroyed property is compared against a “schedule of depreciation” to determine its value at the time of the loss.
 This applies even if your property (e.g., your furniture) is in excellent condition, with many more years of functional life.
 The amount of your claim settlement will be the depreciated value of your damaged/destroyed property minus the policy deductible.
 That’s not likely what you envisioned.

 If you were to lose your home and all your belongings in a house fire, you’d have a hard time replacing all that you’ve lost with this standard claim settlement provision.